Surue/surue.github.io/_posts/2020-04-08-Post-mortem-how-to-survive-a-6-months-school-project.md

 ### Working at full speed with three differents teams

 To be the most efficient during the six months we had, every team must be able to work on something without having to scrap it later.
-It means that on an implementation point of view, everything that are used by someone else had to be easy to understand and can still be modified by the author later without causing trouble to users.
+It means that on an implementation point of view, everything that are used by someone else had to be easy to understand and can still be modified by the author later without causing trouble for users.
 A lot of core systems have two layers:
 *   The visible one that we called “the interface part”.
 This part was created as soon as possible because those functions are possibly used by anyone on the team.
 *   The hidden one which is all the codes behind the function that user don’t need.